- Sporty A-Spec offered with 4-cylinder

 Although the 2020 Acura TLX is attractive inside and out, some buyers may find its design to be too conservative.

-Inside things are more interesting.
+Inside, things are more interesting.
 The TLX has a refined look, with comfortable seats that are supportive even on long drives.
 In the center of the dash sit two screens for the Acura’s infotainment system.
-A-Spec models get sportier, more bolstered leather covered bucket seats up front, while the upper trim levels feature contrasting stitching and piping for a more upscale feel.
+A-Spec models get sportier, thickly bolstered, leather-covered bucket seats up front, while the upper trim levels feature contrasting stitching and piping for a more upscale feel.

 Although the design of the Acura TLX doesn’t offend, it doesn’t excite either.
 It looks dated compared to others in this class and it won’t satisfy buyers interested in cutting-edge design.